ajberkley/cl-binary-store/README.md

 - [ ] Separate EQ and EQL reference tables.
 Support no reference table as an option for speed.
 - [ ] Provide non-sbcl specific serializers
 - [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string... babel is faster)
+- [ ] Sort reference-ids by use amount if we have more than 255 or 65535 of them to shrink file?
+An approximate radix sort might work quickly enough, but the cost of an extra puthash to keep an exact count is probably not worth it.